 Public Education Events

 Our Public Education Sessions are designed to assist property owners, real estate professionals, and business owners better understand property valuation, tax law, exemptions, and trends in the real estate market.
 With information and speakers direct from the Property Appraiser’s office, attendees have the opportunity to understand the "whats, whys and hows" of our office and ask any questions to leading experts in the field.
 These interactive sessions are held in-person in our public classroom at our South County Service Center in St. Petersburg with simultaneous virtual access.
 Sessions are recorded live via Microsoft Teams and can later be accessed via our YouTube Channel.
-All sessions are held on the second Thursday of the month and begin at 12/noon.
+All sessions begin at 12 Noon.

-Each session is tailored for a particular audience or subject matter relating to the statutory functions of our office.
-While our sessions are intended for any property owner in Pinellas County (and we welcome anyone to attend!), we have designed sessions specifically for:
+Each session is tailored for a particular audience or subject matter relating to the statutory functions of our office and rotate based on time of year.
+Here is a sample of some of our sessions held to date:

 Check out the upcoming sessions and register below!